 "But the obelisk is still there, only witches and wizards can—" Hermione began.

 "Can not see the obelisk?
 Everybody should see it.
 And I bet it was there first.
 Forget it, this is immaterial.
 Where are you guys?
 I can't see you."

 "We're still along the edge of town.
-Doesn't look like there's much magic around here, probably not the right place for Bagshot," Ron supplied.
+Doesn't look like there's much magic around here, probably not the right place," Ron supplied.